- Hollywood Casino at Charles Town Races

 - Wheeling Island Hotel

-- BetLucky Sportsbook (mobile sports betting)
+- BetLucky Sportsbook (first WV sports betting app)

 With the West Virginia University and Marshall men’s teams struggling, bettors may be interested in turning to another state team that’s shown some promise and still has a shot at the NCAA tournament – the WVU Lady Mountaineers.